lexfrl/react-layer-stack/README.md

 And the last option is to find library like https://github.com/tajo/react-portal or https://react-bootstrap.github.io/react-overlays/, designed ot address the needs of **bottom-to-up** communication.
 These libs are often quite opinionated to their cases and doesn't solve the problem in its roots. **react-layer-stack** aims to give an answer how to organise **bottom-to-up** communication in the most natural, reasonable and flexible way.

 ### The future
 Obviously there is a lot of applicaitons for the Layer API (https://github.com/fckt/react-layer-stack/blob/master/README.md#layer-).
 The cautious question is: could be it become a foundation or standart API to declare some kind of "universal" React "modules"?
-And could be the entire application become that "module"?
+If so, could be the entire application become a "module"?

 ### Images to understand the whole thing
 #### View layers stack